-Exploring the connections between the Dead and A Song of Ice and Fire
+Everything I know About the connections between the Grateful Dead, Game of Thrones and A Song of Ice and Fire

-Update: this article was originally written as a prediction (but, no, not a fan theory) as to the ending of the television show Game of Thrones.
-Because that is no longer so relevant (that show ended up a couple years ago), I’ve updated it to include that original theory, how accurate it was, and also some more ideas related to the connection between George R. R. Martin, Game of Thrones, A Song of Ice and Fire, and the Grateful Dead.
+Update 2022: parts of this article were originally written as a prediction (but, no, not a fan theory) about the television show Game of Thrones.
+Because that is no longer so relevant (that show ended has been off the year for a while), I’ve updated it to include that original theory, how accurate it was, and also a deeper exploration around Game of Thrones, the Grateful Dead, and where George R. R. Martin might’ve taken inspiration in crafting A Song of Ice and Fire.

 It has been a long-speculated concept the Grateful Dead’s music has influenced George R. R. Martin’s A Song of Ice and Fire books.
 He first sorta acknowledged it during a 2014 interview with 927 Plus, including indirectly admitting that the spiritual Weirwoods in the world of Westeros are named after Bobby Weir.